 Going, Going, ?

 The last pint at the Auctioneers Arms was pulled on Saturday 20th of August 2016.
-The owners of the pub, Enterprise Inns sold the premises to a property company.
-The developer, White Acre Estates Ltd were preparing plans to develop the site for housing.
-They submitted an application to Staffordshire Moorlands District Council on the 7th of September to demolish the pub and clear the site.
+The owners of the pub Enterprise Inns sold the premises at an auction.
+The purchaser was White Acre Estates Ltd who then prepared plans to develop the site for housing.
+They submitted an application to Staffordshire Moorlands District Council on the 7th of September 2016 to demolish the pub and clear the site.

 Update 24th October 2016 :